pypa/twine/README.rst

 you to `PyPI`_ over HTTPS using a verified connection, regardless of the underlying Python version.
-Meanwhile, ``python setup.py upload`` will only work correctly and securely if your build system, Python version and the underlying operating system are configured properly.
+Meanwhile, ``python setup.py upload`` will only work correctly and securely if your build system, Python version, and underlying operating system are configured properly.

-Secondly, ``twine`` allows you to precreate your distribution files. ``python setup.py upload`` only allows you to upload a package as a final step after building with ``distutils`` or ``setuptools``, within the same command invocation.
+Secondly, ``twine`` encourages you to build your distribution files. ``python setup.py upload`` only allows you to upload a package as a final step after building with ``distutils`` or ``setuptools``, within the same command invocation.
 This means that you cannot test the exact file you're going to